nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

     c.  **Resource group**: select the mcw-ai-lab resource group you previously created.

-    d.  **Location**: select the region nearest to where you deployed your Data Science VM.
+    d.  **Location**: select the region nearest to where you deployed your lab VM.
 It's OK if they are not in exactly the same region, but try to select a region that is close to minimize latency.

     e.  **Number of seats**: leave at 2.